top of page

 Reptiles and Amphibians:

-Reptiles and amphibians are an important part of the ecosystem of Manuel Antonio National Park.
+Reptiles and amphibians are an important part of the ecosystem of Manuel Antonio Park.
 Reptiles include the American crocodile, the green iguana, and a variety of snakes such as the boa constrictor and the coral snake.
 Amphibians include poison dart frogs, salamanders, and toads.
 These species play key roles in the food chain and are sensitive indicators of environmental health.

 Birds: